jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 __STOP!__ Don’t proceed with more code until you’ve documented this observation in a test.
 Create a __Given/When/Then__ test that asserts that _Fred Flintstone_ is returned.
 You may need to create the test from scratch, or maybe you’ve already been working on the __Given/When__ sections, and you only need to complete the test with the __Then__ section that asserts _Fred Flintstone_.

 You can then proceed with the code making sure to always stop and document what we’re observing via tests.
-You should also refactor as we go to keep the code clean.
+You should also refactor as you proceed to keep the code clean.

-As you prototype with Approval Testing, you may start to become more familiar with the domain.
+As you prototype with Approval Testing, you may become more familiar with the domain.
 We you may become familiar enough to move from Approval Testing to TDD.

 ## Distinction between Approval and Characterization Tests
 When I first saw presentations about Approval Tests, I thought the presenters were using an alternative name for Characterization Tests.
-Based upon blog entries and videos I continue to, this seems to be a common assumption.
+Based upon blog entries and videos by others, this seems to be a common interpretation.
 I think many view Approval and Characterization Tests as two names for the same process.

 After having thought about Approval and Characterization Tests over the years, I think the two processes are different with a subtle distinction.

 Existing behaviors are recorded in Characterization Tests as-is.
 They reveal and document existing behavior, usually in legacy code, whether it’s right or wrong.
 Any questionable behavior should be codified in a Characterization Test as-is and flagged by adding `SHOULD_IT` in its name as described in [Hey.
 This doesn’t look right.](https://jhumelsine.github.io/2025/03/24/legacy-code.html#hey-this-doesnt-look-right)

-Observable behaviors are recorded in Approval Tests only when the developer has approved the observed behaviors, which emerge as the code matures.
+Observable behaviors are recorded in Approval Tests only when the developer has approved the observed behaviors as desired as they emerge as the code matures.

 ## Find Gaps with Mutation Testing
 Approval Testing is reactionary testing.
 It doesn't drive the implementation.
 The implementation drives it.
-Therefore, if practicing Approval Testing, it may also be a good idea to implement [Mutation Testing](https://jhumelsine.github.io/2025/03/28/mutation-testing.html) to help find any behavior gaps that the Approval Tests may have missed.
+Therefore, if practicing Approval Testing, it may also be a good idea to include [Mutation Testing](https://jhumelsine.github.io/2025/03/28/mutation-testing.html) to help find any behavior gaps that the Approval Tests may have missed.

 # Some Behaviors Require Observation
 Some behaviors are difficult to specify.
 They must first be observed, and then they can be codified in an automated test.
 Graphical User Interfaces (GUIs) would be in this category.